Public Health Violations (COVID-19 Considerations)

 - The information presented to and received by the conduct officer was not sufficient to support his or her decision.

 It is within your right to appeal your administrative disposition if any of the above-mentioned reasons occurred.
 Please view Article IV section 11 for in-depth information on appeals.

 If you have declined the administrative disposition, the case may be heard before a University Conduct Board or Subordinate Board.
 Refer to Article IV section 5 for a description of the role the University Conduct Board when the administrative disposition has been declined.

 Is the outcome of my meeting pre-determined?

 No. The conduct officer wants to hear your perspective.
-Upon hearing your viewpoint, he or she will make a decision on whether or not you are responsible for violating the Student Code of Conduct.
+Upon hearing your viewpoint, they will make a decision on whether or not you are responsible for violating the Student Code of Conduct.

 Are sanctions pre-determined?

 The sanctions imposed for violations depend upon the student’s prior disciplinary history and the nature of the violation.
 Sanctions are determined on a case by case basis while attempting to be consistent.
 The potential sanctions that may be imposed are outlined in Article IV of the Student Code of Conduct.

 What rights do I have during the meeting with the conduct officer?